ssube/raycast_diffusion/README.md

 2. The interpolation from voxels in the 3D volume to texels in the screen-space latents causes a degradation in the image quality with each projection, that is, it gets blurry over time.
 This can largely be avoided by not updating latent voxels once they have reached the desired step count and only using them for guidance after that.
+3. The pipeline is VRAM intensive, because the number of materials that are visible in the 3D projection correlates to the number of prompts and the batch size during diffusion.
+This increase is approximately linear and can be worked around by running each prompt embedding through the UNet separately, which takes longer but allows for an unlimited number of materials and prompts.

 ## Bibliography